FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/About/FeaturesCompared.md

 # FreeTAKServer compared

 Legend
-X: None
+* X: Not supported
-Ø :
+* Ø : 50%
  * Partial: the function is only convered in his basics)
  * Initial: prototype demonstrator
-O
+* O:
 * Full: 100% implementation of the specs
-* Extended: the functions exceeed the original Specification
+* Extended: > 100% the functions exceeed the original Specification

 ## Function
 | Function         |  FTS 1.9        |  TAKServer | FTS 2.X     | Other        |